heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 The pie-chart above shows the combined mobile and desktop browser market share for June 2012.
 The top browsers in the US are Chrome, IE9, Firefox, and IE8.
 When combined together, mobile has a greater market share than Safari, Opera, legacy Firefox and IE6/7 combined.
 We're now in an interesting period where it makes more sense to focus developer resources on mobile platforms rather than legacy versions of IE.

 {% h4 IE6 Is Gone Forever; IE7 Is Hot On Its Heels %}
 The good news is that IE6 is nearly invisible in the United States now.
-Above you can see it has around 0.3% market share.
+Above, you can see it has around 0.3% market share.
 Even the [NetMarketshare](http://www.netmarketshare.com/browser-market-share.aspx?qprid=2&qpcustomd=0&qptimeframe=M&qpsp=161) data &mdash; NetMarketshare is typically more generous to IE than StatCounter Global Stats &mdash; that's used on [IE6 Countdown](http://www.ie6countdown.com/) shows IE6 at 0.6% in the US.
 By this time next year IE will likely be an afterthought in every market except China.
 Even in [China](http://gs.statcounter.com/#browser_version_partially_combined-CN-monthly-201106-201206), IE6 has been taking a severe nosedive in the past 12 months.

 IE7's downward trend has been fairly constant and predictable, losing an average of 0.33% per month &mdash; more than half of its market share in the last 12 months.
 By this time next year IE7 will undoubtedly be well below the 1% mark.